 Iván Noguera Corral is pre-doctoral researcher at the Pyrenean Institute of Ecology (CSIC).
 His research is focused on the climate analysis of droughts and their impacts.
 Specifically, he has studied the space-time patterns of “flash droughts” and their trends over the last 60 years in Spain using drought indices.
 Previously, he has worked in studies related to natural risks and territorial planning.

-Miquel Tomas Burguera Postodoctoral researcher at Estación Experimental de Aula Dei.
+Miquel Tomas Burguera Researcher contracted at the University of the Balearic Islands.
 He focuses his research in the study of evaporative demand and its impacts in climatology, ecology or hydrology.
 Especifically, his research mainly focuses in: i) obtaining better methods to generate climate databases of evaporative demand; ii) study of the spatial and temporal variability of evaporative demand; iii) sensitivity analysis of the evaporative demand to climate variables and their changes.
 He also showed interest in the study of extreme events, such as extreme rainfalls or droughts.